 They have pretty much the same terms on their ETHUSD contracts and you can find more information about that here.
 This is different from other exchanges such as BitMEX which, contrary to Bybit, does not offer a 100x leverage product for ETH yet.

-ByBit has also just launched futures trading on EOS and XRP and they.
+ByBit also offers futures contracts on Ripple (XRP) and EOS.
 However, these contracts have lower leverage levels with a max leverage of 25x.
 This is actually quite interesting as we have not seen EOS futures contracts at other exchanges.
 This could give ByBit a competitive advantage.

 While ByBit does offer 100x leverage on their contracts, this is not constant.
 If you are a large trader and are entering sizable positions then they will bring down the leverage that you can achieve on your contract.